4-Cores/4Cores/README.md

 # 4CORES's Website

 This React project powers our current website at https://www.4cores.be.
-We're proud to make its source code publicly available under an custom licence.
+We're proud to make its source code publicly available under a custom licence.
 The website showcases our services to potential clients and provides a contact form for work inquiries.

 # Pages